What New Furnace Efficiency Standards Mean for You in 2023

 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
-This decreases the volume of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to produce the same volume of heat compared to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This decreases the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also involves less natural gas to generate the same amount of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace is dependent on the brand, model and other factors.
-Usually, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, it may have a significantly shorter life span.
+Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Are More Expensive

-Usually, condensing furnaces are more costly than non-condensing furnaces.
-This is because of their increased efficiency and the extra parts necessary to capture any wasted heat from its exhaust gases.
-The extra energy savings can often counterbalance the expense of purchase, however, so over time, it may be worth investing in a condensing furnace.
+Usually, condensing furnaces are more expensive than non-condensing furnaces.
+This is due to their increased efficiency and the added features needed to capture any wasted heat from its exhaust gases.
+However, the extra energy savings can help recoup the cost of purchase.
+So over time, it may be more cost efficient to consider investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can switch its fan speed dependent on the heating needs of your [[location]] home.
-It runs at a slower speed until there's a temperature decrease and then increases speed up to supply more heat.
-This type of system is a lot more efficient than conventional furnaces, as it only consumes the amount of energy necessary to heat your home, which results in a net savings each month on your utility bill.
+A variable-speed furnace can more precisely alter its fan speed to minimize the energy necessary to satisfy the heating preferences of your home.
+It starts at a slower speed until it notices a drop in temperature and then speeds up to produce more heat.
+This [precise fan is a lot more efficient than conventional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, resulting in more savings on your utility bill.

-A variable-speed furnace doesn’t stay on all the time.
-Instead, it runs at different speeds depending on the temperature in your [[location]] home and the amount of energy it requires to keep that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Rather, it runs at different speeds according to the temperature in your Derby home as well as the amount of energy it uses to maintain that temperature.

-When too much energy is essential to maintain your chosen temperature level, the furnace will shift up to a higher speed to handle the demand.
-This allows for more efficient heating and cooling in your home while also offering quieter operation.
+When sufficient energy is demanded to maintain your desired temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces